 The 1920s were a time of change, both politically and in the society where flappers first began.
 The times were rapidly changing and women, in particular, were feeling the effects of this rapid state of change.
 As is seen throughout history, young people are the ones who spark social change and bring about new trends.

 The flappers were no exception to this rule and rebelled against the Victorian values of their parents and society through their clothing, lifestyles, and habits.
-For the first time, women were able to vote, thanks to the women’s suffrage movement.
+For the first time, women were able to vote, thanks to the women’s suffrage movement (read more on famous women from the 1920s ).
 Birth control was becoming accessible, gender roles were becoming more open, and alcohol was illegal.

 Jazz Clubs, Speakeasies and the Right to Vote